Editorial Standards A-Z

-University editorial standards primarily follow the Associate Press Stylebook (AP) and Merriam-Webster’s Collegiate Dictionary.
-This abbreviated guide is meant to give basic guidance for some commonly used words and phrases, as well as to outline some basic rules for University writers.
+University editorial standards primarily follow the Associated Press Stylebook (AP) and Merriam-Webster’s Collegiate Dictionary.
+This abbreviated guide is meant to give basic guidance for some commonly used words and phrases, as well as outline some basic rules for University writers.
 Certain sections are also based on established University practices.
 For other general editorial rules, please use the style guide that relates to the publications you are writing and editing.

 Editorial Standards A-C

-Associate of Applied Science - A.A.S.
+Associate of Applied Science - AAS

 Associate of Arts - A.A.